 Tim Helgeson; via CarCraft.com: I’m putting together a Mercury Capri with a stroker 408.
 I have an older Holley 780 vacuum secondary carburetor.
 I just read your article on hydrogen fuel.
-What caught my eye was the reference to E85 fuel.
-Besides buying a new carb, is there a way to get my carb to run on E85?
+What caught my eye was the reference to E85 ethanol fuel.
+Besides buying a new carb for an E85 conversion, is there a way to get my carb to run on E85 ethanol?

 We have probably gone deeper than you intended when you asked about a simple carburetor conversion, but this is the kind of information you will need to tune your engine properly to get the maximum power out of both your engine and the fuel you will be using.
 It’s also important to note that you will need to know what the actual percentage of ethanol used in E85 fuel.
 Elsewhere in this issue, we have run through the steps to do this testing.

 |Max Power Lean